Hi, I'm Michael, Vagabond's Irish music expert.

 Irish Musical Instruments

-Traditional Irish music is not a single style.
-Under the umbrella term 'Irish music' sits lots of different styles and strands.
+It's important to know that traditional Irish music is not a single style.
+Under the umbrella term 'Irish music' sit lots of different styles and strands.

-This variety of style is reflected in the diversity of instruments played.
-At an Irish music 'session' you could expect to hear one or more of any of the following instruments:
+This is reflected in the diversity of instruments played.
+At an Irish music performance — often called a 'session' in Ireland — you could expect to hear one or more of any of the following instruments:

 - uileann pipes (a variant of bagpipes, prounounced ill-an);